 The Indiana State Library annually awards sub-grants to Indiana libraries for programs that contribute toward five-year plan goals and objectives.

 Listed below are resources for understanding your responsibilities during the grant period, claiming reimbursement for grant expenses, and completing required reports.
-If you have any questions, please refer to your Grant Manual or contact the Library Development Office at (800) 451-6028 or email@example.com.
+If you have any questions, please refer to your Grant Manual or contact Jennifer Clifton at (317) 234-6550 or email@example.com

 The grantee manual is required reading for all grant recipients.
 The manual outlines expectations and obligations, explains processes, and answers frequently asked questions.